top of page

 and represent phenomena that span across vast spatial and temporal scales?
 How do you document change?

-If scientists use instruments expand the scope of human perception to measure things that we can’t directly perceive, then art and stories expand the spectrum of feelings and experiences we can have those new discoveries.
-At the same time, new technology, like virtual reality, opens up possibilities for new modes of documentary and narrative experiences.
-New mediums create new ways of telling stories, ways that can access perspectives there were previously impossible to share.
-New stories create new language, which creates new culture, and we need new ways of talking to each other and talking about climate.
+If scientists use instruments to expand the scope of human perception to measure things that we can’t directly perceive, then art and stories expand the spectrum of feelings and experiences we can have with those new discoveries.
+At the same time, new technology, like virtual reality, opens possibilities for new modes of documentary and narrative experiences.
+New mediums create new ways of telling stories, ways that can access perspectives which were previously impossible to share.
+New stories create new language, which creates new culture, and we need new ways of talking to each other and taking action on climate.

 Vision